 Oral Reminder 10 business days

 Written Reminder/Letter of Reprimand 10 business days

-Suspension (Other than prior to removal) 3 business days
+Suspension (Other than Prior to Removal) 3 business days

 Suspension Prior to Removal 15 business days

 Termination 15 business days

 Such time shall be counted from the time that Management knew or should have known of the conduct giving rise to disciplinary action.
-Regardless whether or not there is a Suspension Prior to Removal, a termination must take place within the fifteen (15) days.
-However, this schedule shall have no applicability to either separation under provisions of Board of Regents Policy VII-1.21 or Rejections on Probation under Article 8 of this MOU.
+Regardless whether or not there is a Suspension Prior to Removal, a termination must take place within the fifteen (15) business days.
+However, this schedule shall have no applicability to either separation under the Notice Termination provisions of Board of Regents Policy VII- 1.22 or Rejections on Probation under that Policy or Article 8 of this MOU.